- Read operation according to a key item or not

 Values in the browse item are read in descending order (see remarks for more details).

-In most cases, <Source>.ReadPrevious is used to position in the data file during a browse loop.
+Generally, <Source>.ReadPrevious sets the position in the data file during a loop operation.

 Several cases may occur after the call to <Source>.ReadPrevious: